 ‘No man should have so much power’

 Malcolm insisted that the Black prisoner had a right to medical attention.
-Fearing a possible rebellion by the growing number of community residents who were emboldened by the Malcolm X’s leadership, the police brass agreed to obtain medical attention for the detainee.
+Fearing a possible rebellion by the growing number of community residents who were emboldened by Malcolm X’s leadership, the police brass agreed to obtain medical attention for the detainee.
 Thousands of Harlem residents followed the ambulance from the precinct to Harlem Hospital.

 The police then ordered that the Muslim formation disperse.
 Malcolm very calmly but firmly explained to the police commander in charge that the crowd standing at attention did not recognize his authority and was not going to listen to his orders.